 - Stop smoking

-- Maintain good oral health care habits to include brushing and flossing daily
+- Maintain good healthcare habits to include brushing and flossing daily

 - Practice good care for any dentures or partials